Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

 - **Parameters**:
   - `listingAddress` (address): Listing contract address.
   - `maxIterations` (uint256): Maximum positions to process.
-- **Behavior**: Processes pending and active positions, activating or closing them based on price triggers, with payouts or liquidations.
+- **Behavior**: Processes pending and active positions, activating or closing them based on price triggers, with payouts or liquidations, updating liquidation prices for remaining positions.
 Emits `PositionClosed` as needed.
 - **Internal Call Flow**:
   - Calls `_executePositions`, iterating over long and short types.
   - For pending positions in `pendingPositions`, `_processPendingPosition`:
-    - Updates liquidation price via `_updateLiquidationPrices`.
+    - Updates liquidation price via `_updatePositionLiquidationPrices` for matching `maker`, `token`, `listingAddress`, and open `status2 == 0`.
     - Uses `_parseEntryPriceInternal` (via `ISSListing.prices`) to check liquidation (`currentPrice <= priceParams2.liquidationPrice` for long, `>=` for short) or entry conditions.
 If `minEntryPrice` and `maxEntryPrice` are zero, activates instantly if not liquidated.
     - If liquidating, calls `prepCloseLong` or `prepCloseShort` with pre-balance checks, updates `ISSListing.ssUpdate`, and removes position via `removePositionIndex`.
     - If within entry range or zeroed bounds, sets `positionCore2.status1 = true` and moves to `positionsByType`.
   - For active positions in `positionsByType`, `_processActivePosition`:
-    - Updates liquidation price via `_updateLiquidationPrices`.
+    - Updates liquidation price via `_updatePositionLiquidationPrices`.
     - Checks triggers (stop-loss, take-profit, liquidation) using `normalizePrice` and `ISSListing.prices`, closing positions with payouts.
   - Payouts go to `positionCore1.makerAddress` in tokenB (long) or tokenA (short).
 - **Balance Checks**: